tpoisot/ms_proba_networks/ms/maintext.md

 of degree distribution.
 Second, (Type II, @basc03), the probability of an interaction between animal $i$ and plant $j$ is $(k_i/R+k_j/C)/2$, the average of the richness-standardized degree of both species.

+Note that this type of null models will take a binary network, and through some rules, turn it into a probabilistic one.
+Typically, this probabilistic network is used as a template to generate Bernoulli trials, measure some of their properties, the distribution of which is compared to the empirical network.

 # References